quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 And to quote [Wikipedia](https://en.wikipedia.org/wiki/FFmpeg):
 > **FFmpeg** is a [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software "Free and open-source software") project consisting of a suite of [libraries](https://en.wikipedia.org/wiki/Library_(computing) "Library (computing)") and [programs](https://en.wikipedia.org/wiki/Computer_program "Computer program") for handling video, audio, and other [multimedia](https://en.wikipedia.org/wiki/Multimedia "Multimedia") files and streams.
 At its core is the [command-line](https://en.wikipedia.org/wiki/Command-line_interface "Command-line interface") `ffmpeg` tool itself, designed for processing of video and audio files.

 The main thing that we'll be leveraging FFmpeg for throughout this blog post is to manipulate the metadata.
 FFmpeg is so much more powerful though, we really are using so little of what it is capable of.
-FFmpeg rocks, it's worth poking around with if you're curious about!
+FFmpeg rocks, it's worth poking around with if you're curious about it!
 Anyways, back on track.

 ## FFmpeg Binaries